roadcross-assistant/Project/README.md

 ## 💡 Introduction

 Roads in medium-sized Indian towns often have lots of traffic but no (or disregarded) traffic stops.
-This makes it hard to cross the roads safely, because it involves predicting safe durations using one’s sight.
-In this project, we are training image based ML models to predict road crossing safety.
+This makes it hard for the blind to cross roads safely, because vision is crucial to determine when crossing is safe.
+Automatic and reliable image-based safety classifiers thus have the potential to help the blind to cross Indian roads.
+Yet, we currently lack datasets collected on Indian roads from the pedestrian point-of-view, labelled with road crossing safety information.
+Existing classifiers from other countries are often intended for crossroads, and hence rely on the detection and presence of traffic lights, which is not applicable in Indian conditions.
+We introduce INDRA (INdian Dataset for RoAd crossing), the first dataset capturing videos of Indian roads from the pedestrian point-of-view.
+INDRA contains 104 videos comprising of 26k 1080p frames, each annotated with a binary road crossing safety label and vehicle bounding boxes.
+We train various classifiers to predict road crossing safety on this data, ranging from SVMs to convolutional neural networks (CNNs).
+The best performing model DilatedRoadCrossNet is a novel single-image architecture tailored for deployment on the Nvidia Jetson Nano.
+It achieves 79% recall at 90% precision on unseen images.
+Lastly, we present a wearable road crossing assistant running DilatedRoadCrossNet, which can help the blind cross Indian roads in real-time.

 This repository includes Python implementation for various approaches we developed for the prediction model.

+⭐ Awarded Best Paper (Indian Context) at [ICVGIP 2022](https://events.iitgn.ac.in/2022/icvgip/).
+Find the arXiv pre-print [here](https://arxiv.org/abs/2211.07916).

+⭐ Awarded financial assistance under the Innovation track of the Govt. of Gujarat’s [Startups & Innovation Policy](http://www.ssipgujarat.in/new_student1.php).

 &nbsp;